Swedish Stunner Anna Nystrom Puts On A Busty Show In Revealing Dark Purple Lingerie

 “You look beautiful as always,” a third comment read.

-“You are so beautiful with or without makeup,” another fan gushed.
+“You are so beautiful with or without makeup,” a fourth admirer gushed.

-According to News Beezer, Anna started her Instagram account back in 2013 and quickly began to get a following.
+According to News Beezer, Anna started her Instagram account back in 2013 and quickly began to attract a following.
 She is now said to be one of Sweden’s biggest online influencers, but things haven’t always been easy for her after she suffered some health issues in the past.

 “I had days when I was in so much pain that I struggled to get out of bed.
 I’ve always loved taking pictures, painting and anything that means creative.
 Therefore, it was natural for me to share this on Instagram,” Anna reportedly previously stated about her health.